samareshbera/samareshbera.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor in the [Department of Computer Science and Engineering](https://www.iitjammu.ac.in/computer_science_engineering), [IIT Jammu](https://www.iitjammu.ac.in/).
+<p align="justify">I am an Assistant Professor in the [Department of Computer Science and Engineering](https://www.iitjammu.ac.in/computer_science_engineering), [IIT Jammu](https://www.iitjammu.ac.in/).
 Before that, I was a C.V.
 Raman Post-Doctoral Fellow in the [Department of Electrical Communication Engineering](https://ece.iisc.ac.in/), IISc Bangalore, India, working with [Prof. Neelesh B. Mehta](https://ece.iisc.ac.in/~nextgenwrl/Neelesh.html).
 I did my PhD from the [Indian Institute of Technology Kharagpur](http://www.iitkgp.ac.in/), India under the supervision of [Prof. Sudip Misra](https://cse.iitkgp.ac.in/~smisra/).
-My current research interests include software-defined networks, network function virtualization, and 5G network slicing.
+My current research interests include software-defined networks, network function virtualization, and 5G network slicing.</p>

-My full CV is available [here](https://samareshbera.github.io/files/Samaresh_Bera_CV.pdf).
+<p align="justify">My full CV is available [here](https://samareshbera.github.io/files/Samaresh_Bera_CV.pdf).</p>

-<b>I am looking for candidates interested in pursuing PhD in the area of systems and networking.
-[Email me](samaresh.bera@iitjammu.ac.in) your CV with subject "CV for PhD position".</b>
+<p align="justify"><b>I am looking for candidates interested in pursuing PhD in the area of systems and networking.
+[Email me](samaresh.bera@iitjammu.ac.in) your CV with subject "CV for PhD position".</b></p>

-<b>If you are looking for internship in the area of next-generation networking (5G and beyond), [Email me](samaresh.bera@iitjammu.ac.in) your CV with subject "CV for internship position".</b>
+<p align="justify"><b>If you are looking for internship in the area of next-generation networking (5G and beyond), [Email me](samaresh.bera@iitjammu.ac.in) your CV with subject "CV for internship position".</b></p>

 Work Experience
 ----------